👉 TAP TO SAVE 30% WITH CODE NEW

 The Toronto Blue Jays will square off against the Chicago White Sox for their second game of the series tonight.
 Aaron Civale will get the rock for the White Sox and have the challenging task of facing this red-hot Blue Jays lineup.

-Civale this season has a 5.38 xFIP, 1.49 WHIP, 1.67 HR/9, 50.4% FB, and a 37.0% Hard Hit.
-Over his last two starts, he has a 5.60 xFIP, 1.56 WHIP, 1.00 HR/9, 50.0% FB, and a 32.1% Hard Hit.
-I usually want to attack Civale with left-handed bats, but this season his splits have been neutral.
+Civale this season has a 5.38 xFIP, 1.49 WHIP, 1.67 HR/9, 50.4% FB, and a 37.0% hard-hit rate.
+Over his last two starts, he has a 5.60 xFIP, 1.56 WHIP, 1.00 HR/9, 50.0% FB, and a 32.1% hard-hit rate.
+I usually want to attack Civale with left-handed bats, but this season, his splits have been neutral.

 In 2025, Civale has allowed eight home runs, four to each side of the plate.
 Righties have a .284 AVG, .190 ISO, and a .474 SLG, while lefties have a .257 AVG, .243 ISO, and a .500 SLG.
-Barger and Springer both look great in this spot, but ultimately, I am hanging my hat on Springer.
+Addison Barger and Springer both look great in this spot, but ultimately, I am hanging my hat on Springer.

 Springer has been electric in 2025.
-He is slashing .300/.386/.533 with a .919 OPS against right-hand pitching.
+He is slashing .300/.386/.533 with a .919 OPS against right-handed pitching.
 He has hit 11 home runs against the split this season, which leads the Blue Jays.
 I am all in on Springer tonight.

 Alec Burleson OVER 0.5 Home Runs (+380 DK)

 Burleson is always one of my favorite players to click on, and it's no different in 2025.
 He will square off against Jake Irvin in his home park at Busch Stadium.
-It will be in the mid-80s at first pitch, with no wind, creating neutral hitting conditions.
+It will be in the mid-80s at first pitch with no wind, creating neutral hitting conditions.

-The main target here is Jake Irvin, who has struggled with the long ball in 2025.
-Irvin this season has a 4.62 xFIP, 1.29 WHIP, 1.71 HR/9, 31.2% FB, and a 35.1% Hard Hit.
-Over his last two starts, he has a 5.37 xFIP, 1.84 WHIP, 3.48 HR/9, 42.4% FB, and a 54.5% Hard Hit.
-The Hard Hit numbers are some of the worst I have seen this season.
+The main target here is Irvin, who has struggled with the long ball in 2025.
+Irvin this season has a 4.62 xFIP, 1.29 WHIP, 1.71 HR/9, 31.2% FB, and a 35.1% hard-hit rate.
+Over his last two starts, he has a 5.37 xFIP, 1.84 WHIP, 3.48 HR/9, 42.4% FB, and a 54.5% hard-hit rate.
+The hard-hit numbers are some of the worst I have seen this season.

 Irvin has allowed 20 home runs in 2025.
 11 of those have come against lefties, and nine have come against righties.
 Lefties have a .252 AVG, .222 ISO, and a .474 SLG.
 I don't mind targeting righties in this spot, but the best power bat in this lineup hits from the left side.

 Burleson has been on a tear this year.
-He is slashing .308/.352/.495 with a .847 OPS against right-hand pitching.
+He is slashing .308/.352/.495 with a .847 OPS against right-handed pitching.
 He leads the Cardinals with nine home runs against the split.
 Nolan Gorman is my next best option here, and I am considering adding him to my card.
-However, for now, I will roll with Alec Burleson to go deep tonight.
+However, for now, I will roll with Burleson to go deep tonight.

 Sports Betting Promo Offers

-Featured Promo: Get any Betting Premium Pass for 50% off using code SUMMER.
+Featured Promo: Get any Betting Premium Pass for 30% off using code NEW.
 Win more with exclusive betting picks from proven winners across 9 sports!
 Find optimal bets with our Betting Picks Tool and Bet Weighting Tool and follow along in our VIP chat rooms!
 Go Premium, Win More!

 Nick Kurtz OVER 0.5 Home Runs (+270 DK)

 Our last two home run bets will be in the same game at Sutter Health Park in Sacramento.
-It will be in the low to mid-80s at first pitch with a 10+ mph wind blowing out to dead center field.
+It will be in the low-to-mid 80s at first pitch with a 10+ mph wind blowing out to dead center field.
 Didier Fuentes will be toeing the rubber against Jeffrey Springs.

 I don't mind the side of the plate here, but the best bat in this lineup has been Nick Kurtz.
-He has 12 home runs in 140 AB this season against right-hand pitchers.
+He has 12 home runs in 140 AB this season against right-handed pitchers.
 Kurtz is slashing .264/.344/.579 this season against the split.
 This comes with a .922 OPS.
-He has one fewer home run than Brent Rooker and two fewer home runs than Tyler Soderstrom against right-hand pitching, with 100 fewer at-bats.
+He has one fewer home run than Brent Rooker and two fewer home runs than Tyler Soderstrom against right-handed pitching, with 100 fewer at-bats.

 I love this spot for the rookie to leave the yard.